rasteric/z3s5-lisp/docs/usermanual/manual.md

 # License and Contact

-Z3S5 Lisp was written by Erich H. Rast and is based on Nukata Lisp by SUZUKI Hisao.
-It is licensed under the MIT License that allows free use and modification as long as the LICENSE and copyright notices remain.
+Z3S5 Lisp was written by Erich Rast and is based on Nukata Lisp by SUZUKI Hisao.
+It is licensed under the MIT License that allows free use and modification as long as the copyright notices remain.
 Please read the accompanying LICENSE file for more information.

-Please send inquiries and bug reports to <erich@snafu.de> or open an issue on Github.
+Please open an issue on Github if you find a bug.
 Happy hacking!